jgmamxmn/simple-js-radar-chart/README.md

 * The source code is not encapsulated.
 * Gets a bit weird if the "Min" value of a node is not zero.
+* The drag-and-drop system estimates the intended position of a node based on linear distance between the mouse pointer and the origin (center) of the chart.
+This superficially works well higher values but is not especially suitable for values close to the center, which become hard to control.
+A perpendicular intersection of the relevant node's axis would be a much more logical approach; but I coludn't remember how to do 2D maths.